aymericzip/intlayer/packages/next-intlayer/README.md

 export default pageContent;
 ```

-> Note: If your content file includes TSX code, you should consider importing `import React from "react";` in your content file.

 [See how to declare your Intlayer declaration files](https://github.com/aymericzip/intlayer/blob/main/docs/docs/content_declaration/get_started_en.md).

 ## Step 7: Utilize Content in Your Code